mjhea0/django-stripe/README.md

 1. clone the repo
 2. setup/activate a virtualenv
 3. install the requirements
-4. update the database
+4. update the rdms (sqlite, mysql, postgres)
-5. sync the db / setup superuser
+5. sync the db / setup a superuser
 6. update your stripe api keys
 7. update stripe subscription plan in *payments/views.py*